wlee88/the-movie-db/README.md

 ## Room for improvement

+- Could be a progressive web app so it works offline, and faster app like experience
 - Those fallback images and loading images are courtesy of [placeholder.com](placeholder.com).
   They could have beeen refined much better for a better user experience.
 - API key is in the url could be done via a proxy server which has the key instead.
 No need for http interceptor and webpack Injection for key
 - Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices
 - Could've broken down components small for better reusability.
 - Enable Typescript incremental builds when this is supported - https://github.com/angular/angular-cli/issues/13941)
+- Could have made the durationToHours pipe more flexible - it's not flexible on formatting at all.
+- Could have reduced the rem of the fonts on mobile.
+- `px` to `rem`. it's much more maintainable and sustainable to use `rem`.
+- Path name mapping (i.e introduction of named module) for cleaner imports.

 ## Code scaffolding